-As natural water sources are scarce, Qatar almost solely depends on desalinated sea water.
-The process of desalination which is used to produce water in Qatar is very expensive, but still the tariff rates for consumption are hugely subsidised.
-Currently the 19 gallon cans that we use for drinking water costs around QR 6 – 10 depending on the supplying vendor.
+As natural water sources are scarce, Qatar almost solely depends on desalinated seawater.
+The process of desalination which is used to produce water in Qatar is very expensive, but still, the tariff rates for consumption are hugely subsidized.
+Currently, the 19-gallon cans that we use for drinking water costs around QR 6 – 10 depending on the supplying vendor.

-A number of rules with hefty fines for breach are in place for preventing unneccessary wastage of water and Electricity.
+A number of rules with hefty fines for breaches are in place for preventing unnecessary wastage of water and Electricity.
 Campaigns are also frequently conducted to create awareness on using the resources rationally.

 Mowasalat is the major transport provider in Qatar, with a huge fleet of taxis, limousines, and public and private buses.
 Their Karwa taxis provide efficient transport from the airport to other parts of the country.

-To use the public transport, you will need to get a Karwa smart card, which comes in 3 forms – Classic, Limited and Unlimited.
-Classic card is for long term usage, whereas the remaining two are for 24 hours usage.
+To use public transport, you will need to get a Karwa smart card, which comes in 3 forms – Classic, Limited, and Unlimited.
+The classic card is for long-term usage, whereas the remaining two are for 24-hour usage.

-Qatar has started constuction of metro rail connecting different parts of the country.
+Qatar has started the construction of metro rail connecting different parts of the country.
 The project is expected to complete before the 2022 football world cup.

-The first Metro line from Al Wakra in the South to Al Qasser in the North, a distance of 40km, was launched on May 8th 2019, one year ahead of schedule.
-Qatar Rail has announced that for now, these trains will operate on week days, that is Sunday to Thursday from 8am to 11pm.
+The first Metro line – the red line from Al Wakra in the South to Al Qasser in the North, a distance of 40km, was launched on May 8th, 2019, one year ahead of schedule.
+As of December 2019, all three lines – the red line, the green line, and the gold line have been launched.

 4) Dining Out

-You will be spoilt for choice, as there are a huge number of restaurants and eateries specialising in cuisines from all over the world.
+You will be spoilt for choice, as there are a huge number of restaurants and eateries specializing in cuisines from all over the world.
 Lebanese, Turkish, Japanese, Thai, Chinese, Indian, Italian you name them, they have it all here.
-And then the fast food joints, McD, KFC, Pappa Johns, Pizza hut, Dominos, Krispy creme, Baskin robbins..it goes on.
+And then the fast-food joints, McD, KFC, Papa John’s, Pizza Hut, Dominos, Krispy Creme, Baskin Robbins..it goes on.

-As for Indians, all the well known names have their restaurants here.
-Vasantha Bhawan, Anjappar, Aryaas, Dosa Plaza, Indian coffee House, Signature by Sanjeev Kapoor, to name a few.
+As for Indians, all the well-known names have their restaurants here.
+Vasantha Bhawan, Anjappar, Aryaas, Dosa Plaza, Indian coffee House, Asha’s, and Signature by Sanjeev Kapoor, to name a few.
 Apart from that, you can get good quality products from the home caterers and home bakers in your locality.

-For a normal family of four, a visit to the vegetarian restaurant will cost anything between QR 50-150.
-In case of non-vegetarian restaurants, the amount can vary from QR 150-300, approximately.
+For a normal family of four, a visit to a vegetarian restaurant will cost anything between QR 70-200.
+In the case of non-vegetarian restaurants, the amount can vary from QR 150-300, approximately.

-All Landline to landline calls within Qatar are free by default.
+All Landline to landline calls within Qatar is free by default.
 Though, you can activate international calling for a price.

-Lots of cinemas operate here with movies in English, Hindi, Tamil, Telegu, Malayalam and Arabic being played.
-Indians, will not miss any of their favourite movies, as every movie released finds its place here, though most movies run for a maximum period of 15 days only.
+Lots of cinemas operate here with movies in English, Hindi, Tamil, Telegu, Malayalam, and Arabic being played.
+Indians, will not miss any of their favorite movies, as every movie released finds its place here, though most movies run for a maximum period of 15 days only.

 6)Places of interest

-You can laze out in the beaches here like the Wakra beach, Sealine beach or Alkhor beach.
-Of the three, wakra beach is the best in my view as it is encompassed by a huge souq -The Al Wakra Souq.
+You can laze out on the beaches here like Wakra Beach, Sealine Beach, or Alkhor Beach.
+Of the three, Wakra Beach is the best in my view as it is encompassed by a huge souq -The Al Wakra Souq.

 The sealine beach provides a lot of drives by scooters and cars in the sand dunes for the adventurous.
-The inland sea is another place closeby which is must see.
+The inland sea is another place close by which is a must-see.
 Most people prefer to camp here overnight.

 The Museum of Islamic Arts is located close to the Corniche, as is the Souq Wakif which is the most vibrant bazaar in Qatar.
 Here you can find everything from spices to perfumes and even gold.

-The National museum of Qatar was opened to public on March 28th 2019.
-It is a mammoth, spectacular, architechtural structure encompassing an area of 52,ooo sq.m and is inspired from the desert rose.
+The National Museum of Qatar was opened to the public on March 28th, 2019.
+It is a mammoth, spectacular, architectural structure encompassing an area of 52,000 sq.m and is inspired by the desert rose.
 The interlocking discs that compose the building are representative of petals, each positioned at different angles.

 Lots of sports events keep taking place in Qatar every now and then from tennis to football and even squash.
-My personal favourite has always been the tennis matches conducted by the Qatar Tennis Federation.
-You get to see all the top ranked players in action here.
+My personal favorite has always been the tennis matches conducted by the Qatar Tennis Federation.
+You get to see all the top-ranked players in action here.

 Mall of Qatar is another huge mall in Qatar built on a 500,000 sq.m area and was opened in 2o16.
-It offers a unique shopping, dining and entertainment experience, with more than 500 stores and 100 restaurants.
+It offers unique shopping, dining, and entertainment experience, with more than 500 stores and 100 restaurants.

 Any local resident can book a stall and sell things.
 You can find different kinds of foods as people from different nationalities put up stalls with homemade products defining their countries.
 A good collection of handmade gift items are also available.